auth0/docs/articles/connector/prerequisites.md

 The Connector will be run using a service account that must be a domain user that at a minimum has read access to the directory.
 You will need the username/password of this account when performing the install.

-## One Connector per Auth0 Tenant/Connection
+## One Connector per Auth0 Domain/Connection

-If you establish multiple Auth0 tenants, perhaps to isolate development and production environments, you will need to set up an AD/LDAP connection and set up a Connector for each Auth0 tenant that needs this form of authentication.
-A Connector is tied to a specific Connection within an Auth0 tenant.
-It is possible to have multiple Connectors within one Auth0 tenant.
+If you establish multiple Auth0 domains, perhaps to isolate development and production environments, you will need to set up an AD/LDAP connection and set up a Connector for each Auth0 domain that needs this form of authentication.
+A Connector is tied to a specific Connection within an Auth0 domain.
+It is possible to have multiple Connectors within one Auth0 domain.
 This is needed if you have multiple AD/LDAP directories against which users will authenticate, for example to support different departments or customers, each with their own directory.
-In addition, multiple Connectors can point to the same AD or LDAP directory, but a Connector can only be used by one Auth0 Connection within one Auth0 tenant.
+In addition, multiple Connectors can point to the same AD or LDAP directory, but a Connector can only be used by one Auth0 Connection within one Auth0 domain.

 ## High Availability